-The Deputy Safeguarding Leads are Mr Ian McClary, Mrs Louise Orton, Mrs Alice Beard
+The Deputy Safeguarding Leads are Mr Ian McClary, Mrs Louise Orton, Mrs Alice Beard.
+Mrs Jayne Dart is the DDSL for the Oxley Sports Centre.

-Mr Steve Hurley is the DSL for the Oxley Sports Centre.
+Mr Steve Hurley is the Designated Senior Person for Safeguarding for the Oxley Sports Centre.